 "The first stage of HMRC’s plan that all businesses and individuals will eventually have to update their accounting information digitally has arrived.
 Making Tax Digital for VAT is operational."

 MARK BROWN Partner

 What does this mean?

-It is likely smaller businesses will be required to keep digital records shortly after.
+From 1 April, with minor exceptions, all VAT registered businesses with taxable turnover exceeding £85,000 per annum are obliged to keep their VAT records digitally in order to comply with the requirements of Making Tax Digital for VAT.
 This changes the way HMRC wants information from tax payers and means that you may need to move from your existing desktop or manual record keeping and onto an online accounting package.

 What are the advantages of going digital?

 Digital accounting software has significant advantages over the traditional ways of bookkeeping.